Employers might need to put some or all of their employees on temporary leave ('furlough') during the coronavirus

 - 'flexible furlough' to work some of their usual hours and be put on furlough for the hours they did not work

 This can be a difficult time for both employers and staff.
 It's a good idea to make sure staff have a way to communicate with the employer and other people they work with.

-The furlough scheme (Coronavirus Job Retention Scheme) has been extended until 30 April 2021.
+The furlough scheme (Coronavirus Job Retention Scheme) will run until 30 September 2021.

 Employers will continue to pay staff on furlough 80% of their usual wages up to £2,500 per month – or more if that's been agreed with the employee or worker.

 Who can be put on furlough

 Employers can put someone on furlough, as long as they were employed on or before: